 Catch the coconut oil craze

 A true tropical treasure, coconut oil is an aromatic waxy substance pressed from the white “meat” of fresh coconuts.
 It’s loaded with beneficial fatty acids and antioxidants, making it a popular cooking oil for everything from popping popcorn to baking brownies.
 Beyond the kitchen, it’s a magical moisturizer that’s been used by women around the world for centuries to nourish skin and hair.
-Try Vitacost Certified Organic Extra Virgin Coconut Oil.
-It comes in a giant 54 oz. jar–more than enough to experiment with those DIY beauty recipes!
+Try Monoi Tiare Vanilla Tahiti Coconut Oil, formulated specifically for beauty uses with a unique, vanilla bean scent.

 Almonds are a smart snack choice, but they’re brilliant when added to your skincare routine.
 With a rich, velvety texture and naturally sweet scent, almond oil glides on great for massages, or swirl a few drops into your bath for a skin-softening soak.
-I like Life-Flo Pure Almond Oil because it’s cold pressed with just a touch of vitamin E to extend freshness.
+I like NOW Foods Solutions Sweet Almond Oil because it’s expeller pressed to extend freshness.
 Bonus use: Almond oil makes a great “carrier” for your favorite essential oils, which are too potent to apply directly to skin.
 Just mix a few drops with about two tablespoons of oil and use on skin, scalp or hair.